Live Foyn Friis: Biography

 Friis was educated at the Conservatory of Music in Tromsø, Kungliga Musikhögskolan in Stockholm and Det Jyske Musikkonservatorium in Århus with a Master's degree in Rhythmic Vocals 2011.
 From the time in Tromsø, she performed concerts with several local musicians, including the groups AMOK, Live Friis & Co og Groove Design.
-During Bobby McFerrins tour in Norway in 2009 she was contacted by Rikskonsertene to sing a duet with him in the grand hall of the Culture House in Tromsø.
+During Bobby McFerrins tour in Norway in 2009 she was contacted by Rikskonsertene to sing a duet with him at the Culture House in Tromsø.

-Friis is a singer and songwriter in the band Foyn Trio!
-The other band members are Alex Jønsson (guitar, effects and vocals) and Jens Mikkel Madsen (double bass, vocals).

-She also leads the band Live Foyn Friis, comprising drummer Andreas Skamby, as well as the members of Foyn Trio!, besides the orchestra Live Foyn Friis with Strings, comprising the band members of Live Foyn Friis, as well Louise Grom (violin), Amalie Kjældgaard (violin), Mikkel Schreiber (viola) and Maria Edlund (cello).
+Friis is a singer and songwriter in the band Foyn Trio!^{[citation needed]}, alongside Alex Jønsson (guitar, effects and vocals) and Jens Mikkel Madsen (double bass, vocals).
+She also leads the band Live Foyn Friis, comprising drummer Andreas Skamby, as well as the members of Foyn Trio!, besides the orchestra Live Foyn Friis with Strings, comprising the band members of Live Foyn Friis, as well Louise Grom (violin), Amalie Kjældgaard (violin), Mikkel Schreiber (viola) and Maria Edlund (cello)^{[}.

-She performed with Danmarks Radio's Big Band in Concert Hall, Study 2 in Copenhagen 2012 and was awarded Årets unge jazzkomponist (This year's young jazz composer) and Danmarks Nye Jazz Stjerne (Denmark's New Jazz Star).
-Moreover, Foyn Trio album Joy Visible was nominated for Årets Danske Vokaljazz Utgivelse (This year's Danske Vokaljazz Release), all during the 2012 Danish Music Awards.
+Friis performed with Danmarks Radio's Big Band in Concert Hall, Study 2 in Copenhagen 2012^{[citation needed]} and was awarded Årets unge jazzkomponist and Danmarks Nye Jazz Stjerne (Denmark's New Jazz Star)^{[citation needed]}.
+Foyn Trio album Joy Visible was nominated for Årets Danske Vokaljazz Utgivelse at the 2012 Danish Music Awards.